kasemka/minitalk/README.md

 The server is launched first, and after being launched it displays its PID.

-The client takes as parameters:

-• The server PID.

-• The string that should be sent.
+The client needs as arguments the server PID and the string that should be sent.

-• The client communicates the string passed as a parameter to the server.
 Once the string has been received, the server displays it.

-• Communication between programs is done using UNIX signals.
+Communication between programs is done using UNIX signals.

-• The server must be able to display the string pretty quickly.
+The server must be able to display big text pretty quickly.

-• Server receives strings from several clients in a row, without needing to be restarted.
+Server must be able to receive text from several clients in a row, without needing to be restarted.

-• Only two signals (SIGUSR1 and SIGUSR2) are used.
+Communication is working by sending two signals (SIGUSR1 and SIGUSR2).

 ![server1](https://user-images.githubusercontent.com/83021442/125605557-292d29fb-b043-40db-9bea-06f7b2f9c2b1.jpeg)